robertpeteuil/action-increment-semantic-version/README.md

       # will print 2.12.0
 ```

+## Creating pre-release versions

+- create a pre-release version from a standard release by calling action twice
+  - first to set major/minor/patch values
+  - second to set pre-release

 ## input / output Examples

+> to update

 | version-fragment | current-version |   | output        |
 | ---------------- | --------------- | - | ------------- |